hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 [ ] Maintaining continuity with traces when changing structure.
 [ ] Specialized representations.
-[ ] Out not at correct place if multiple temporary values
+[ ] Out not at correct place if multiple temporary values [ ] Jump to next level if empty
+[ ] Lane analogy
+[ ] Progressively show information

+**TODO**

+-   Data
+-   Data trace / Data flow

+-   Animation

+-   Route

+-   Query from code
+-   Query from data

+-   Search and filter

+-   Hierarchical abstraction / control flow
+-   Symmetrical abstraction (e.g., for loop and recursive calls)

+-   Event

+    -   Aggregation of sequential low level events or a low level event

+-   Timeline

+    -   Collection of events

+-   Lanes

+-   Visual encoding

+-   Event layout
+    -   Nested
+    -   Branching

+**Intro**

+-   Inferring abstract relationships from code (aggregate).
+-   Multiple level representation is a key contribution, another is that user select data/code they are interested (filter).
+-   What are interaction techniques to build, how to visualize them, how to interact with the data.

+**Related work**

+-   Program comprehension / understanding
+-   Notional machine
+-   Conceptual Visualizations in Computer Science
+-   Program / algorithm visualizations
+-   Debugging tools
+-   Visualization techniques / representational techniques that our work is based on
+-   Used somewhere else how we apply concepts in programming

+**Formative study**

+-   What are the key differences between conceptual diagrams and existing visualizations?
+-   Don't show all information, show _key steps_

+**System Design**

+-   Two aspects: multiple levels of representation, user interaction.

+-   How different levels of abstraction manifest in space and time

+    -   Program execution is temporal (higher level representation but lower level representation)
+    -   Nesting, branching
+    -   Data trace

+-   Filtering relevant information

+    -   Queries
+    -   Searching structure, navigating between levels of abstraction

+-   Timeline

+**User Study**

+-   Extract key features and ask users to use it?
+Undergraduate CS students?
+Expert CS students?
+People with lack of experience.
+-   Usefulness / usability

+**Discussion**

+-   Conclusion